BBGInnovate/CXP-Documentation-DEPRECATED/cxp-policy.md

 ####Privacy

-All information accessed through cxp.bbg.gov must be in compliance with current privacy requirements including OMB guidance.
-Agencies are responsible for ensuring that the content accessed through cxp.bbg.gov have any required Privacy Impact Assessments or System of Records Notices (SORN) easily available on their websites.
+All information accessed through the oddi.bbg.gov/cxp/ website and the cxp.bbg.gov API must be in compliance with current privacy requirements including OMB guidance.
+Agencies are responsible for ensuring that the content accessed through the cxp.bbg.gov API have any required Privacy Impact Assessments or System of Records Notices (SORN) easily available on their websites.

 ####Applicability of this Policy